 \subsection{Mechanistic Interpretability}

 With the improved performance of neural networks, their black-box nature raises more questions than it answers.
 To gain a better understanding of and diagnose neural networks, researchers seek mechanistic interpretability \cite{curcuitsurvey}.
 They study individual components to understand their functionality and usage, such as neurons for identifying dogs and cars \cite{circuits}.
-As Transformer models demonstrate their superiority in various domains, there is an increasing focus on their interpretability. \citet{DBLP:conf/emnlp/GevaSBL21} propose that the feed-forward layers of Transformers function as key-value pairs. \citet{keyvalue} extend this mapping to the embedding space.
+As Transformer models demonstrate their superiority in various domains, there is an increasing focus on their interpretability. \citet{keyvalue} propose that the feed-forward layers of Transformers function as key-value pairs. \citet{embeddingkv} extend this mapping to the embedding space.
 Although the complexity greatly increases with larger models, the success of these models attracts researchers who strive to find interpretability in the vast sea of neurons \cite{sparseprobe,bricken2023towards,GPT42GPT2}.
+In their work, \citet{softmax} introduce the softmax linear unit to create monosemantic models.
+Additionally, \citet{sparseprobe} modify the sparse probe by using multiple heads to classify neurons with decreasing monosemanticity. \citet{bricken2023towards} construct more powerful and complex probes to construct mappings between neurons and features.
 While the desire to decompose and understand everything is appealing (e.g., achieving monosententicity), it may conflict with the progress of intelligence.